boxxello/Udemy-Auto/README.md

 ---

 1 .
-Install the required packages`
+Install the required packages

-2   Run the script and the cli will guide you through the settings required 3   If you decide to save the settings they will be stored in your home directory:
+2 .
+Run the script and the cli will guide you through the settings required 3 .
+If you decide to save the settings they will be stored in your home directory:
     **Windows**:
-    C:/Users/CurrentUserName/.udemy_enroller<br>
+    `C:/Users/CurrentUserName/.udemy_enroller<br>`
     **Linux**:
-    /home/username/.udemy_enroller
+    `/home/CurrentUserName/.udemy_enroller`
     **The values in settings.yaml should be in the same language as the site you are browsing on**

 4 .
 The script can be passed arguments: